Mangrove Kayaking in Koh Yao Yai – What It’s Like with Kids

 2. Bug Spray Is Your Best Friend

 The mosquitoes aren’t terrible, but you’ll regret skipping the spray.
-Apply it before the tour, and also bring it along just in case.
+Apply it before the tour, and bring it along just in case.
+Nat had some on hand, but your own supply never hurts.

 3. Go for the Afternoon Tour (Unless You Have Early Risers)

 Morning is cooler and may come with better wildlife action.
-But for us, the 4 PM tour hit the sweet spot: less rush in the morning, and golden light in the trees.
+But for us, the 4 PM tour hit the sweet spot: less rush in the morning, and golden light filtering through the trees.

 4. Pack a Dry Bag (Or Ziploc Everything)